Ice breaker Activities for Business Networking

 There’s so much recycled AI slop ideas on Google, same old: Truth and Two Lies, Show and Tell, etc. Here are real human ideas you can use for your icebreaker activity.

-We'll organize the ideas into two categories: no-prep (little to no setup) and prep (you may need to get things ready beforehand).
+We'll organize the ideas into two categories: no prep icebreaker activities (little to no setup) and prep (you may need to get things ready beforehand).

 2. Quick Connection Questions